LiorAtari/Surf-App/infrastructure/Database/README.md

 # PostgreSQL installation guide using Helm
 ### NOTE:
-if you attempted to install Postgresql before, you will need to delete the pvc
+if you attempted to install Postgresql before, you will need to delete the PVC
 which was created with Postgres before re-installing.
 To do so, use the following command:
 ```
 kubectl delete pvc --namespace [namespace] [pvc_name]
 ```

-To install Postgresql using helm, run the following commands:
+To install Postgresql using Helm, run the following commands:
 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami

 helm repo update

-helm install my-postgresql bitnami/postgresql --version 12.7.1
+helm install postgresql bitnami/postgresql --version 12.7.1
 ```
 To get the "postgres" user's password, run the following command (Change the values in [] brackets to match your environment):
 ```